 During the summer, Finns love to escape busy cities as much as possible and surround themselves with nature.
 Many own secluded cottages by peaceful lakes and spend the days picking berries, canoeing, fishing, swimming and just enjoying being outdoors.
 Saimaa, located in the Finnish Lake District, is the country’s largest lake and the fourth largest in Europe.
 It’s also a popular place for both Finns and tourists to get a feel of the ’cottage life’.
 Some of the most beautiful spots on the shorelines of Saimaa include Linnansaari National Park, the idyllic town of Puumala, and Savonlinna, home to the Olavinlinna castle.

 If you’re into architecture, Old Rauma should be on your list of places to visit.
-Located on the Gulf of Bothnia and in the heart of western town Rauma, it’s a Unesco World Heritage Site and the largest unified wooden town in the Nordic countries.
-The colorful homes, restaurants, boutiques and cafés date back to the 18th and 19th centuries and a walk around will truly make you feel like you’ve been taken back in time.
-In the winter, after snow has fallen, the 600 wooden buildings turn into a magical fairytale-like town, making it a beautiful destination no matter what time of year.
+Located on the Gulf of Bothnia and in the heart of the western town of Rauma, it’s a Unesco World Heritage Site and the largest unified wooden town in the Nordic countries.
+The colorful homes, restaurants, boutiques and cafés date back to the 18th and 19th centuries and a walk around will make you feel like you’ve been taken back in time.
+In the winter, after snow has fallen, the 600 wooden buildings turn into a magical fairytale-like town.

-Yyteri is home to Finland’s longest beach, which stretches to six kilometers on the western Baltic shore.
+Yyteri is home to Finland’s longest beach, which stretches to four miles on the western Baltic shore.
 It’s known for beautiful sand dunes and is one of the country’s most popular leisure destinations in the summertime.
-There are many events and public gatherings hosted on the beach throughout the season and other attractions of the area include a spa and golf course.
-It’s just outside the urban city of Pori, known internationally for hosting an annual premier jazz festival.
+There are many events and public gatherings hosted on the beach throughout the season and other attractions in the area include a spa and golf course.
+Yvteri sits outside the city of Pori, known internationally for its great annual jazz festival.

 Nuuksio National Park